 Trinity’s University Council approved a proposed new method for strategic hires, following the College’s disappointing recruitment of only one of five targeted professors under the Science Foundation Ireland (SFI) Targeted Professors initiative.

 Their method of enticing elite academics to Trinity has been re-evaluated, Human Resources being tasked with examining the process of recruitment in the hopes of avoiding such disappointments in the future.
+Those who are interested in the re-evaluation could be interested in looking at Pre employment assessment companies to help with this.
 The new method will now go to the College Board for approval.

 Kate Malone, the Director of Human Resources, stressed that their findings would be applicable to the process of recruiting internationally renowned scholars.
 She also stated that it would serve to complement the recruitment scheme currently in place.
 Speaking to The University Times via email, Malone explained that the new method for strategic hires will “enable Trinity to more readily attract and retain world leading academics”.